noderaider/localsync/packages/localsync/README.md

   // do something with value.userID
 }

-/** Create a synchronizer. localsync supports N number of synchronizers for different things across your app. */ const usersync = localsync('user', action, handler)
+/** Create a synchronizer. localsync supports N number of synchronizers for different things across your app.
+The key 'user' defines a localsync synchronization channel. */ const usersync = localsync('user', action, handler)

 /** Start synchronizing. */